isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        ]
    }

-The meaning of these flags are:
+The meaning of the reservation flags are:

 - ``reservations-global``: fetch global reservations.